 Thermally-Induced Changes in the Distribution of Monodentate and Bidentate Species.
+We now focus on the thermally-induced changes in the coverage-dependent overlayers.
 Our DFT simulations (Figure 3) show that the energy barrier for the conversion of isolated MD species to BD species is ~0.3 eV.
 As such, a small temperature increase from the base temperature of 80 K should be sufficient to overcome it.
 However, this result refers to isolated FA species, and the situation is likely more complex at higher coverages, where site constraints come into play, and additional rearrangements of neighboring species may be required.

-The IRAS results in Figure 4 provide clear evidence for the MD → BD conversion as a function of annealing temperature.
+To assess how the stability of different species depends on coverage, we turn back to IRAS results in Figure 4.
 While brief annealing to 127 K does not affect the IRAS spectra significantly at any coverage, a considerable decrease in ν(C=O) of the MD species is apparent after flashing to 245 K. No ν(C=O) peak is seen for 0.13 ML HCOOD, a very small contribution remains for 0.33 ML HCOOD, but a significant fraction of HCOOH remains as MD at 0.67 ML.
 At the same time, the OCO peaks increase proportionally in accord with the MD → BD conversion.
 The high signal to noise spectrum obtained for 0.33 ML of HCOOD also allows us to confirm the dissociation by following the increase in the ν(O2c-D) at 2717 cm-1.
 Other isotopologues exhibit analogous behavior as shown in Section S6, Supporting Information.

 We have also determined that there are only minor differences when FA is dosed at elevated temperatures (rather than flashed).
 The data for 0.33 ML HCOOH dosed at 90, 170, 250, and 330 K are shown in Section S8, Supporting Information.
 The ν(OCO) peak increases and the ν(C=O) peak decreases with increasing dose temperature in a qualitative agreement with the spectra presented in Figure 4 after the flash.

-To investigate the changes in the spatial distribution and population of MD and BD species at higher adsorption temperatures we performed STM experiments at 150 K (Figure 7).
+To investigate the changes in the spatial distribution and population of MD and BD species at the elevated temperature, we performed STM experiments at 150 K (Figure 7).
 In contrast to the results at 80 K, only BD species are observed at low coverage (Figure 7a).
 This indicates that isolated FA can readily deprotonate and convert to their most stable configuration, in agreement with the DFT calculations (Figure 3).
 While IRAS spectra cannot be obtained at such low coverages, the results obtained for the lowest coverage of 0.13 ML also show a decrease of the ν(C=O) MD peak upon annealing (Figure 4, top).
 Interestingly, the pairing of FA species observed at 80 K (Figure 1 and Figure 5a) due to adsorption from the gas phase FA dimers, is barely observable.
 This is likely a consequence of the higher mobility of FA monomers on the surface, leading to larger separation of the final BD species.